cbo2/unit-4-game/README.md

 This game makes use of bootstrap to be responsive.
 I also ensured each of the shapes gets a unique value between 1 and 12 via a nested for loop.
 Game also uses jQuery.

 I linked it to my portfolio.
+So, now if you load my portfolio, you will see this project as well as the word guess project linked in the Portfolio tab.
+My portfolio is here:  https://cbo2.github.io/Bootstrap-Portfolio/portfolio.html